Lisa-ach/Computer-vision-project/Features_extraction/README.md

 The **Histogram of Oriented Gradients (HOG)** is one of these techniques.
 It divides the image in cells, and for each pixel of this cell it computes the gradient magnitude and the orientation.
 It then computes for each cell a histogram of the oriented gradients.
 These histograms represent the distribution of edge directions in each cell, forming a set of local feature descriptors.

-HoG is typically used to describe larger image regions, whereas SIFT focuses on keypoints.
+HoG is typically used to  describe  larger  image  regions,  whereas  SIFT,  that  also uses orientations, focuses on keypoints.